FAQs

 Q: Is the oil seeping into Newtown Creek?
 What is being done to stop this?

 A: NYSDEC has observed areas where product appears to seep into the creek in the past.
-Booms have been put into the creek to contain product seepage in areas where seepage has been observed and may not be controlled.
+Booms have been put into the creek to contain product seepage in areas where seepage has been observed.
 Also, the oil companies have installed pumping systems that are designed to prevent groundwater and product from reaching the creek to minimize the potential for future seepage.

-Efforts over the last several years have captured the majority of oil seepage prior to entering the creek and the remaining seepage is captured in booms on Newtown Creek.
+Efforts over the last several years have captured the majority of oil seepage prior to entering the creek.
+Of the 14 oversight events performed in 2017, only one petroleum sheen was observed in Newtown Creek during the events.
+The identified sheen was relatively small (less than 1 gallon), it was contained within the boom system adjacent to the former Paragon Oil terminal bulkheads, and was removed from the river using absorbant socks.
 NYSDEC will continue to monitor for seepage and changes in the Creek.

 Q: How long will this take to clean up?
 And how do you know for sure?